M.A., University of St Andrews

 Regulating Digital Abuse

 Thomas E. Kadri joined the University of Georgia School of Law faculty in the fall of 2020 as an assistant professor.
-Also at UGA, he holds a courtesy appointment at the Grady College of Journalism and Mass Communication and serves as an affiliate faculty member at the Institute for Women’s Studies.
+He also holds a courtesy appointment at the Grady College of Journalism and Mass Communication and serves as an affiliate faculty member at the Institute for Women’s Studies.

 Before entering academia, Kadri served as a judicial clerk for Judge M. Margaret McKeown of the U.S. Court of Appeals for the Ninth Circuit and Judge Thomas Griesa of the U.S. District Court for the Southern District of New York.
 He has also worked as a visiting scholar at Insper São Paulo and an adjunct professor at New York Law School.